Neuroleptique/Pomodoro-task-tracker/README.md

 A simple task tracker is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app.

 ## How does this app work?
 Add your task(s) and you can start working on them by using our pomodoro timer.
-Each session consist of a 25 min of pomodoro session follows by 5 min of break.
+Each pomodoro session consists of a 25 min of work session followed by a 5 min of break.
 When click 'Completed', this app will also track your total time taken on each task.

 **Link to project:** https://pomodoro-tasks-tracker.herokuapp.com/